hivearena/Startup-Jobs-in-South-Korea/issue_template.md

 List of things that company provides

 * flexible working hours
-* salary\shares
+* salary/shares
 * visa support
-* pc or mac
+* pc or Macs
+* others

 ## Requirements

 List of things that company is looking for

 ### Required:
-* Proficency in XXX JavaSctipt, NodeJS, Java, etc
+* knowledge of Android SDK, JavaSctipt, NodeJS, Java, etc
-* 2 years experience with YYY
+* 2 years experience with XXX
 * ...

 ### Desirable:
-* Knowledge of functional programming
+* Experience building custom UI
-* Knowledge of relational database
+* Knowledge of Business Development
 * ...

 ## About a company

-ZZZ Corporation is the ...
+Our company is the ...

 ## How to apply